mattbanderson/mattbanderson.github.io/_posts/2022-09-22-isle-royale-feldtmann-loop-trail.markdown

 I would definitely go back again, either to do the same route or try a new one.
 July/August are the busiest months on the island, but the remoteness of the Feldtmann Loop helps offset that somewhat.
 For example, the only campsite that completely filled up was Island Mine, likely because you had both people hiking the Greenstone Ridge Trail and the Feldtmann Loop staying there.

 The natural choice for a return trip would be to do the Greenstone Ridge from Windigo to Rock Harbor.
 If I were to do the Feldtmann Loop again, I would consider skipping Island Mine and adding to Hugginin Cove.
 This would create a longer 14 mile day instead of a 4.5 mile day but would be completely doable with adequate preparation.
-With this variation, I think either a counter-clockwise route might actually work better because you would gradually build up distances (8.5, 10.5, 14) and the final day letdown is eliminated by skipping Island Mine.
+With this variation, I think a counter-clockwise route would actually work better because you would gradually build up distances (8.5, 10.5, 14) and the final day letdown is eliminated by skipping Island Mine.
 The actual last day would be a short hike from Huginnin to Windigo, which could either accommodate an early flight/ferry out or let you hang out at Huginnin for a chunk of the day before heading to Windigo.

 # Gear and Food Thoughts